RaminKav/LostInTime/notes.md

-particles w gradient, or tweak idk dungeon chest has chance to spawn mobs big brain: move the grid down until its at 0,0, not move the player pre-load enemy spritesheets shift click from/to hotbar sapplings!!! add juice explosion to projectiles on hit recipe discovery (with JUICE)
+particles w gradient, or tweak idk dungeon chest has chance to spawn mobs big brain: move the grid down until its at 0,0, not move the player sapplings!!! add juice explosion to projectiles on hit
 MAGIC LIGHTING 2D
 SOUNDS!